Henryhaulka/My-member-only/README.md

 - Run `git clone https://github.com/Henryhaulka/My-member-only.git
 - Open the project with your favorite code editor.

-You can also open the github repo [Repo link](https://github.com/Henryhaulka/My-member-only)
+You can also open the GitHub repo [Repo link](https://github.com/Henryhaulka/My-member-only)
 - Click on the green 'Code' button and 'Download ZIP'
-- Unpack it in desire file in your machine
+- Unpack it in the desired file in your machine

 ## Installation
-After cloning the repo, you also need to install the required gems in your machine
+After cloning the repo, you also need to install the required gems on your machine
 - Run `bundle install` to install the dependencies
 - Run `rails db:create` and `rails db:migrate` to create required database tables
 - Run `rails server` to start this app on the local server